 - Grade 6: What Is The World Made Of?

 - Grade 7: How Did We Get Here?

 - Grade 8: What Does It Mean To Be Human?

 Our courses coordinate not only with interdisciplinary content, but also to teach important skills consistently throughout the Middle School experience.
-Once students complete Eastside Prep Middle School, they are able to:
+Upon completion students are able to:

 - Use the academic disciplines as a framework for critical thinking,

 - Solve complex problems within a variety of disciplines and topics,

 - Confidently present ideas to large and small audiences,

 - Effectively employ technology to enhance learning,

 - Lead compassionately as a respectful member of our global community.